Nationalists march in Poland amid border crisis with Belarus

 The EU is looking at the role some airlines have played in carrying migrants and asylum-seekers to the bloc's doorstep, and there are reports that it is mulling sanctions against them.

-Russia’s national flag carrier, Aeroflot, strongly rejected allegations that it was involved, saying it isn't conducting any regular or charter flights to Iraq or Syria and didn’t have any flights between Istanbul and Minsk.
+Russia’s national flag carrier, Aeroflot, strongly denied any involvement saying it isn't conducting any regular or charter flights to Iraq or Syria and didn’t have any between Istanbul and Minsk.

-The Polish government has pointed the finger at what it believes is a Turkish role — something Ankara denies.
+A Turkish official with direct knowledge of the issue said Turkish Airlines would halt selling tickets to Iraqi and Syrian nationals for flights to Minsk as part of measures being considered by Turkey to help Poland resolve the crisis.
+The official spoke on condition of anonymity, citing the sensitivity of the issue and because he was not authorized to announce company policy.

-Turkish Foreign Minister Mevlut Cavusoglu, in a phone call Wednesday with his Polish counterpart, Zbigniew Rau, rejected “baseless allegations” that flag carrier Turkish Airlines was involved, Turkish officials said.
+On Wednesday, Turkish Foreign Minister Mevlut Cavusoglu said in a phone call with his Polish counterpart, Zbigniew Rau, that he rejected “baseless allegations” flag carrier Turkish Airlines was involved, Turkish officials said.

 ———